Jiabin Luo

 PhD.
 Peking University (2025)

+I am Jiabin Luo(罗嘉滨).
+My research interests are AI systems, LLM, Trustworthy AI, RAG, Multimodal Learning.
+I am also interested in generative data research.
+In 2025, I will start my PhD studies at Peking University.
 I publish a lot of open source projects on 🔗Github .Colleagues interested in collaboration, I encourage you to get in touch.
 I do my best to respond to emails promptly, but please bear with me if there's a slight delay as I check my inbox in time.
 Your understanding is sincerely appreciated.
 Thank you!

 Peking University